'Wrongfully convicted' Ivan Henry being sued by alleged victims

 "When the criminal justice system fails you, and any other legal forum fails you, they really have no choice but to resort to their own civil claim," says Stanley.
 "Not because they want money, but because they want justice."

-Stanley calls the lawsuit "extraordinarily unique"– and it could be the first case in Canadian legal history where a man found wrongfully convicted in criminal court will now be pursued for the same crimes in civil court.
+Stanley calls the lawsuit "extraordinarily unique" — and it could be the first case in Canadian legal history where a man found wrongfully convicted in criminal court will be pursued for the same crimes in civil court.

 "The judge who assesses this will determine whether or not (Henry) probably did it," says Stanley.
 "We don't have to prove it beyond a reasonable doubt."